 In summary, as a rule of thumb, an element should communicate (pass data) to children elements using one-way binding through properties, and the other way around child elements should fire events that parent elements can listen to.

-Once you become more familiar with Polymer we strongly recommend reading our Polymer blog post series.
-They provide useful information, code samples, and insights through the journey of migrating our UI from server side to client side.
+Once you become more familiar with Polymer we strongly recommend reading our blog.
+It provides useful information, code samples, and insights through the journey of migrating our UI from server side to client side.
 Some examples that might be useful:

 - Making Friendly Polymer Apps